hazelcast/hazelcast-cpp-client/README.md

                 }

                 static void
-                write_data(const IdentifiedEntryProcessor &object, hazelcast::client::serialization::object_data_output &out) {
+                write_data(const IdentifiedEntryProcessor &object, object_data_output &out) {
                 out.write(object.name);
 }

-                static IdentifiedEntryProcessor read_data(hazelcast::client::serialization::object_data_input &in) {
+static IdentifiedEntryProcessor read_data(object_data_input &in) {
-                    // no-need to implement here, since we do not expect to receive this object but we only send it to server assert(0);
+// no-need to implement here, since we do not expect to receive this object but we only send it to server
+                    assert(0);
                     return IdentifiedEntryProcessor{};
                 }